qbicsoftware/research-data-management/docs/confounding-variables.md

 ### Define confounding variables in your experiment

-In order to work with confounding variables, first you must define them in your experiment.
+In order to work with confounding variables, first you must define them.
 Confounding variables are experiment-specific.
 Currently, it is not possible to reuse the same variable in other experiments metadata in Data Manager.

-To define a new confounding variable, navigate to your experiment, open the _Confounding Variables_, click on **Add confounding variables**.
-In case confounding variables are defined already, click **Add** in the top right corner of the tab.
-A dialog opens where you can **enter the names of your confounding variables**.
-Confirm your changes and the confounding variables are now defined in your experiment.
+Confounding variables are defined in your experiment, so navigate to your experiment first.
+There you can find the controls to add new confounding variables.

 ### Assign levels of a confounding variable to your sample

 To get the full potential and account for effects of confounding variables in your experiment, you can now annotate the samples with your observation of the variables manifestation.
 In contrast to experimental variables, not all samples need to have a level in one confounding variable.

-After [defining the confounding variables in your experiment](#define-confounding-variables-in-your-experiment), the confounding variables are added as columns in the sample registration and sample editing process.
+After [defining the confounding variables in your experiment](#define-confounding-variables-in-your-experiment), the confounding variables are added in the sample registration and sample editing process.
-You can now edit your sample metadata and add missing levels of a confounding variable for your sample.
+In the sample registration and sample editing processes, you have the possibility to annotate samples with levels for the confounding variables.

 ### Rename a confounding variable

-To remove a confounding variable, navigate to your experiment, open the _Confounding Variables_ and click on **Edit** in the top right corner.
-Each row corresponds to one confounding variable.
+To remove a confounding variable, navigate to your experiment, locate the confounding variables editing and rename your confounding variable.
-When you change the name of a confounding variable, the variable levels are kept and only the variable name changes.
+After renaming a variable, the levels are preserved and only the name of the confounding variable are changed.

 ### Delete a confounding variable

-To remove a confounding variable, navigate to your experiment, open the _Confounding Variables_ and click on **Edit** in the top right corner.
-Each row corresponds to one confounding variable.
+To remove a confounding variable, navigate to your experiment, locate the confounding variables editing and remove the variables you want to delete.
-By removing a row and clicking on **Confirm**, you can delete the confounding variable.

 !!!warning
     Removing a confounding variable, will delete all annotated levels of that variable on all samples in your experiment.